canjs/canjs/docs/can-guides/experiment/chat/chat.md

 This makes it so if the `page` property changes, the browser’s url will change.
 If the browser’s url changes, the `page` property changes.

-> __Key take-away:__  [can-route] connects changes in the browser’s url to changes in the application view model and vice versa.
+> __Key take-away:__  [can-route] two-way binds changes in the browser’s url to the application view model and vice versa.
 Use changes in the application view model to control which content is shown.